Oh, No! It's Devo: Composition

 "Peek-a-Boo!", based on a "scary" sequencer line from Mark Mothersbaugh, featured lyrics inspired by Casale's former college philosophy professor, who had taught about Carl Jung's theories on the duality of human nature.
 "Big Mess" was inspired by letters sent to a game show host by someone using the name "Cowboy Kim".
 "I Desire" brought the band controversy, as the lyrics were taken directly from a poem written by John Hinckley Jr., who had attempted to assassinate U.S. President Ronald Reagan in an effort to impress actress Jodie Foster.
 The band had first read the poem in the National Enquirer and thought it was "pretty great", despite the source.
 Casale later said that Hinckley was "quite proud" of the song, but "completely didn't understand that what we did was invert it.
 We knew how nuts he was, of course, and the third verse I added clearly turns the mirror on the psycho."
 While Foster gave the band her blessing to use the lyrics, the FBI issued them several warnings.

-Promotion

-Devo supported the album with a North American tour.
+Release and promotion